digital-work-lab/digital-work-lecture/10-knowledge-intensive-services.md

 # Contracting decisions

-- Contracting rates are low, especially for high-volume projects.
+- Contracting rates are low, especially for high-volume projects: Snir and Hitt (2003) report contracting rates of 60%, or even less than 10% for larger projects.
 - Some antecedents (explaining variables) are contested.
 For example, some expect ratings to be the most important variable, while others disagree because ratings have minimal variance.
 - Literature reviews can provide an overview of the evidence across prior studies.